Animal Welfare Investigations Project

 The Animal Welfare Investigations Project (AWIP) is an animal welfare organisation established in November 2021 by its founder and current Chief Executive Officer, Jacob Lloyd.
+It is headquartered in London, United Kingdom.

-The organisation is dedicated to investigating and combating organised animal cruelty across the globe, with a particular focus on dog fighting, wildlife crime, and the illegal puppy trade.
+The organisation is dedicated to investigating organised animal cruelty across the globe, with a particular focus on dog fighting, wildlife crime, and puppy farming.

-AWIP operates out of the United Kingdom and collaborates with law enforcement agencies worldwide to bring perpetrators of animal cruelty to justice.

 History

 AWIP was established on November 23, 2021 by its founder and current Chief Executive Officer, Jacob Lloyd.
 The organisation's headquarters is located in London, England.

 AWIP is registered as a limited company in England and Wales and chooses not to operate as a charity to maintain flexibility in its operations and campaigning efforts.

 The Animal Welfare Investigations Project is registered with the Fundraising Regulator.

 Activities and Achievements

 AWIP focuses on several key areas of animal welfare:

 Dog Fighting

-AWIP's Intelligence Unit actively investigates dog fighting networks in the UK, the US, the Philippines, and other countries.
+The Animal Welfare Investigations Project (AWIP) actively investigates dog fighting in the United Kingdom, the United States of America, the Philippines, and other countries.
 These investigations aim to identify participants and gather evidence to support prosecutions.
 Despite legal prohibitions, dog fighting remains prevalent in certain regions, and AWIP works tirelessly to disrupt these operations and rescue the animals involved.

 In July 2025, the Animal Welfare Investigations Project (AWIP) carried out an intelligence-led investigation into dog fighting in Tarlac City, Philippines.
 Following a search warrant executed by AWIP, the Philippine National Police (PNP) and the Presidential Anti-Organized Crime Commission (PAOCC), a man was arrested and dogs alleged to have been used in fighting were recovered along with dog fighting paraphernalia.
 It was reported to be the first such investigation in the Philippines in over thirteen years.